Kishorerz/FULL_ADDER_SUBTRACTOR/README.md

 *Truthtable*

 *Procedure*

-Write the detailed procedure here
+1.Type the program in Quartus software.
+2.Compile and run the program.
+3.Generate the RTL schematic and save the logic diagram.
+4.Create nodes for inputs and outputs to generate the timing diagram.
+5.For different input combinations generate the timing diagram.
 *Program:*

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
 Developed by: KISHOR KUMAR B.

-RegisterNumber: 212223240072
+RegisterNumber:212223240072
 */

-*FULL_ADDER*
+## Full Adder

-module full_adder(a,b,cin,sum,carry);
+module fulladder(a,b,cin,sum,carry);
 input a,b,cin;
 output sum,carry;
 wire w1,w2,w3,w4;